sutoiku/puffin/docs/Persistence.md

 - **Block Store**: [Amazon EBS](https://aws.amazon.com/ebs/) (using native [DuckDB](https://duckdb.org/) files)
 - **In-Memory Metastore**: [Redis](https://redis.io/) instance running within [Monostore](Monostore.md)

+**Note**: Block store volumes can be provisioned on the fly when the Monostore gets started (scale-to-zero).

 These are used for the following entities:

 - **Table Metadata**: Lakehouse Catalog